• Skip to main content

 What are your child’s favorite food preparation activities?

 If this is your first time visiting Living Montessori Now, welcome!
 If you haven’t already, please join us on our Living Montessori Now Facebook page where you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
-And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Instagram, and YouTube.
-You can find me on bloglovin’ and Twitter, too.
+And please follow me on Instagram, Pinterest (lots of Montessori-, holiday-, and theme-related boards), and YouTube.
+While you’re here, please check out the Living Montessori Now shop.

 And don’t forget one of the best ways to follow me by signing up for my weekly newsletter.
 You’ll receive some awesome freebies in the process!